kryton-me/kryton-me.github.io/2026-01-LinuxOnAnOldMac.md

 just double click the file

-# HIBERNATION - Not resolved
+# HIBERNATION -

+Not resolved on Fedora but seemed to work out the box on SuSE. not 100% sure I have that right.

 Tried this using the UEFI method